mlx93/MessageAI/docs/ai-specs/README.md

 A: For reference and learning.
 They contain valuable details about features and requirements that are still relevant.

 **Q: Can I reference messageai-technical-spec.md?**
 A: Yes!
-The TypeScript interfaces, database schemas, and data models are still 100% valid.
-Just ignore the Lambda-specific sections (project structure with `lambda/` folders, deployment scripts, etc.).
+It's now 100% Firebase-only and fully reliable.
+All TypeScript interfaces, database schemas, API contracts, and code templates are accurate for the current architecture.

 **Q: What about messageai-persona-prd.md?**
 A: Fully valid!
 It's architecture-agnostic and defines product requirements.